alice0meta/TagTime/README.md

 ## Installation and Quick Start

-1. Run `cd ~; git clone https://github.com/alice0meta/TagTime.git; TagTime/run.sh` in a terminal.
+1. Run `eval "$(curl -fsSL https://raw.github.com/alice0meta/TagTime/master/install.sh)"` in a terminal.
 1. Answer the pings!
 (Always answer with what it caught you at right at that moment)
-1. Run `~/TagTime/run.sh` in a terminal again each time after you reboot your machine, or to check for updates.
+1. Run `tagtime` in a terminal each time after you reboot your machine.

 ## The Math